azarabdulla/GaraPhishik/README.md

 ### Installation:
 ```
 Clone the repository.
-UnZip .zip file.
-Run the setup file (It helps you to install APT dependencies.).
+Run the setup file (It helps you to install APT dependencies).
 Run script (as superuser).
 ```